Get our FREE Guide: 21 Days to a Better Financial Life!

 Good Debt vs. Bad Debt

-If you know anything about Dave Ramsey, you know that he is the most fervent amongst all personal finance gurus in advocating the elimination of all debt.
+If you know anything about Dave Ramsey and his 7 baby steps to financial management, you know that he is the most fervent amongst all personal finance gurus in advocating the elimination of all debt.

 Well, spoiler alert, I am not Dave Ramsey.
 Instead of telling you that debt is the enemy, I’d rather tell you how to use debt thoughtfully as part of your overall financial picture.
 Because when used correctly, debt can help you build wealth with limited risk.